 The Watchdog Timer is a free running on-chip RC oscillator, which does not require any external components.
-This oscillator is in dependent from the processor clock.
-The WDT will run, even if the main clock of the device has been stopped, for example, by execution of a SLEEP instruction.
+This oscillator is independent from the processor clock.
+If enabled, the WDT will run even if the main clock of the device has been stopped, for example, by execution of a SLEEP instruction.

 During normal operation, a WDT time-out generates a device RESET (Watchdog Timer Reset).
 If the device is in SLEEP mode, a WDT time-out causes the device to wake-up and continue with normal operation (Watchdog Timer Wake-up).
-The $\overline{\text{TO}}$ bit in the STATUS register will be cleared upon a Watchdog Timer time-out.
+The TO bit in the STATUS register will be cleared upon a Watchdog Timer time-out.

-The WDT can be permanently disabled by programming the configuration bit WDTE (Section 12.1)'0'.
+The WDT can be permanently disabled by programming the configuration bit WDTE to '0' (Section 12.1).

-WDT time-out period values may be found in the Electrical Specifications.
+WDT time-out period values may be found in Table 15-4.
 Values for the WDT prescaler may be assigned using the OPTION_REG register.

-Note: The CLRWDT and SLEEP instructions clear the WDT and the postscaler, if assigned to the WDT, and prevent it from timing out and generating a device RESET condition.
+Note: The SLEEP instruction clears the WDT and the postscaler, if assigned to the WDT, restarting the WDT period.